nicosResearchAndDevelopment/nrd-ids-daps-dc-client-nodejs/README.md

 mkdir config
 ```

-...and bring in 'nRD_daps_dc_client.js', config (repository/config/daps_dc_client_config.js) and YOUR connector certs in the correct place (./cert), as seen in this repository.
+...and bring in 'nRD_daps_dc_client.js', its configuration ('repository/config/daps_dc_client_config.js') and YOUR connector certs in the correct place (./cert), as seen in this repository.

 ## Install node packages